brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 8 bht.md

 2. "No ascension of God more triumphant or memorable will ever occur, than that which took place when Christ was carried up to the right hand of the Father, that he might rule over all authorities and powers, and might become the everlasting guardian and protector of his people."
 3. "Paul intends to show that this ascension of God in the person of Christ was far more illustrious than the ancient triumphs of the Church; because it is a more honorable distinction for a conqueror to dispense his bounty largely to all classes, than to gather spoils from the vanquished."

+### Philip Schaff:
+1. "The change to the third person is natural; the main difficulty is found in the last clause."
+2. "The application here undoubtedly is to the enemies of Christ who have been overcome, either (1) men who have become His servants... or (2) Satan, sin, and death, whom He had conquered through His death and resurrection."
+3. "The ideas of the original and Paul’s application are thus to be regarded, not as identical, but as correlative...
+To these points may be added (c) that our tropological expositions are not authoritative; we can use this method only to elucidate doctrine fully established by other passages, or to enforce precept plainly enjoined."

 ### Archibald T. Robertson:
 1. "As a confirmation of what Paul has said."
 2. "The quotation is from Psalms 68:18, a Messianic Psalm of victory which Paul adapts and interprets for Christ's triumph over death."